imathis/esvg/README.md

 # Esvg

-Easily embed optimized SVGs in JS or HTML.
-Use as a standalone tool or with Rails.
+Easly slip optimized, cached svgs into your workflow using standalone CLI or the simple Rails integration.

-1. Converts a directory full of SVGs into a single optimized SVG using symbols.
+1. Converts a directory full of SVGs into a an optimized SVG using symbols for each file.
-2. Uses Javascript to inject SVGs into pages, so it's easily cacheable.
+2. Build a Javascript file to inject SVGs into pages, so it's easily cacheable.
 3. Offers Rails application helpers for placing icons in your views.

 [![Gem Version](http://img.shields.io/gem/v/esvg.svg)](https://rubygems.org/gems/esvg)